I read the most baffling article today:

 Its [the romance genre’s] readership is vast, its satisfactions apparently limitless, its profitability incontestable.
 And its effect?
 Harmless, I would imagine.

-That’s 34% of the US fiction market, a 1 billion dollar, female-dominated industry summed up by an adjective that’s so alarmingly passive I felt slightly nauseous reading it.
+That’s huge portion US fiction market, a 1 billion dollar, female-dominated industry summed up by an adjective that’s so alarmingly passive I felt slightly nauseous reading it.

 But ladies, thank goodness we have the blessing of a man who goes on to assert: